MidnightScripter/pixel-properties/README.md

 ## Special Notes

 Please note that this is a Demo/Portfolio Site, not a real company and these properties and any site content or information is _NOT REAL_.
-The data is made up and inspired by an RPG from the 90s.
+The data is all made up and inspired by an RPG from the 90s.

 Note that due to browser restrictions on navigator.geolocation, Search Near Me sometimes does not properly return your location when running locally.
 Firefox (not in-private) tabs seem to be the most reliable for testing this feature while running locally.

 ## Contributing

 This is a practice / demo type of project, so contributions are disabled.
-Free free to pull/clone or use anything in here you might find useful though
+Free free to pull/clone or use anything in here you might find useful